compeek/pdo-wrapper/README.md

 PDO Wrapper
 ===========

-PDO Wrapper is a simple, drop-in PDO wrapper featuring lazy connect, manual disconnect, reconnect, and is alive testing.
+PDO Wrapper is a simple, drop-in PDO wrapper for PHP featuring lazy connect, manual disconnect, reconnect, and is alive testing.

 It is not a PDO abstraction, but a simple extension of PDO that adds a few useful features without affecting the standard functionality: